Clinton Ministerial Association

 Clean plastic bags are used.
 Volunteers fold and cut bags and make “plarn” which is rolled into balls for knitters and crocheters.

 United Music Ministry with Christ Church members Carolyn Brown and Nancy Malli perform for Salvation Army Christmas Kettles at Paul’s Discount.

 About 10 years ago several of our parishioners became aware of the threat of extinction of one of God’s loveliest of creations, the Monarch Butterfly.
-Because of the use of pesticides in farming practices as well as in private gardens, milkweed which once grew profusely across our country and on which Monarchs must lay their eggs and feed on during the caterpillar stage, is now very scarce.
-Couple that with extensive logging of trees in Central America on which the butterflies overwinter, as well as extreme weather conditions such as freezes and tornadoes during their migration northward in the spring their numbers are rapidly dwindling.
-In fact, their numbers have decreased by approximately 80%.
+Because of the use of pesticides in farming practices as well as in private gardens, milkweed which once grew profusely across our country, and on which Monarchs must lay their eggs and feed during the caterpillar stage, is now scarce.
+Couple that with extensive logging of trees in Central America on which the butterflies overwinter, as well as extreme weather such as freezes and tornadoes during their migration northward in the spring, their numbers are rapidly dwindling by approximately 80%.

-As people are becoming educated as to the plight of these beautiful harbingers of summer Monarch stations in private and public gardens, classrooms, arboretums and family homes can now be found in states throughout the migratory flight patterns.
+As people become educated about the plight of these beautiful harbingers of summer, Monarch stations in private and public gardens, classrooms, arboretums and homes can be found in states throughout the migratory flight patterns.
 Iowa is on such a path, and we at Christ Church joined the “army” of Monarch Mavens.